 Sec.
-4193.
+4192.
 Establishment of the school safety enhancement committee.

-(a) There is established a school safety enhancement committee whose purpose shall be to assist the Deputy Mayor for Education (“DME”) in issuing a report on the roles, functions, and responsibilities that school safety teams, which may include school safety directors, school safety assistant directors, and school safety employees (or equivalent unarmed non-law enforcement personnel) or similar roles, would serve and the impact adding these roles would have on existing staff and school budgets.
+(a) There is established a school safety enhancement committee (“committee”) whose purpose shall be to assist the Deputy Mayor for Education (“DME”) in issuing the report described in subsection (e) of this section.

-(b) Facilities and other administrative support may be provided in a specific department or directly to the Committee, as determined by the DME.
+(b) The DME may provide meeting space and other administrative support to the committee.

-(c) The school safety enhancement committee shall be comprised of 15 members as follows:
+(c) The committee shall be comprised of 10 members as follows:

-(1) Six representatives designated by the DME, one of whom shall be the chairperson, as follows:
+(1) Two representatives designated by the DME, as follows:

-(A) One representative affiliated with a parent-led advocacy organization;

-(B) One representative affiliated with an organization with expertise relating to mental or behavioral health;

-(C) Two representatives affiliated with a student-led advocacy organization; and

-(D) Two representatives, each with at least 5 years of experience as an employee of a local education agency;
+(A) One DCPS or public charter school parent representative;

+(B) One DCPS or public charter school student representative;

 (2) A representative designated by the Deputy Mayor for Public Safety and Justice;